wgalyen/CodeSweeper/README.md

 ### Artifact Dirs

-`codesweeper -a` will output a line-separated list of artifact directories.
+`codesweeper -a` will output a line-separated list of artifact directories you can delete to reclaim space.

 ```
 $ codesweeper test_dir -a